Ranger 85 - Reds and Bobber Balloon Blues!

 Saturday morning the wind had come up a bit but it was still fishable.
 We were back on the Tanner Bank when we started our fishing day.
 Jake drove around until he found a good school of fish and anchored the boat.
 Little by little the fish started to bite for those fishing 20- and 25-pound line with belly hooked sardines on small hooks.
 Adel, Fumio and Whitney seemed to be the lucky ones but they are just excellent anglers that know how to pick a bait and present it properly.

 Jake decided to use our last hour of fishing to try for the bigger bluefin again.
 Unfortunately, it was not to be this trip.
-Even though the big guys didn’t show, we had a spectacular trip with an quality catch of bluefin and rock cod for everyone.
+Even though the big guys didn’t show, we had a spectacular trip with a quality catch of bluefin and rock cod for everyone.

 Maryann served us a steak dinner with all the trimmings and ice cream drumsticks for dessert.
 We broke down our gear after dinner while crew pulled the fish out of the hold and organized them by our numbers.
 Once the fish were out, we moved to the bow for photos.
 It was impressive the amount of fish on deck.
 Crew took our requests for fish processing then got to work.
 It took them until 2 in the morning to finish fish filleting and cleaning up the boat.

-We said goodbye to our fellow anglers and headed north.
-I was home by 7:30 am Sunday morning.
-I cleaned up and put away my tackle, processed a few fillets for myself then called Shig to pick up the rest to share with his family.
+tackle, processed a few fillets for myself then called Shig to pick up the rest

 Thanks, Fumio, for inviting me to join your group of friends on this charter.
 You organized a great charter.
 The crew were helpful and Captain Jake worked as hard as any captain I’ve seen.
 It was a very enjoyable fishing experience.